Yoginamaharjan/BasicEmail/README.md

 # BasicEmail
-This is basic email class
+This is basic email class containing private data members and the methods.